 Lythrum salicaria L.

-Perennial herb, 2 m tall.
+Lythrum salicaria L. is a perennial herb, 2 m tall.
 Stems erect, numerous, four-angled, from root stalk up to 2.5 m high.
-Leaves opposite or in whorls of three, grass green in colour, 3-10 cm long and 1-2 cm wide.
+Leaves opposite or in whorls of three, hyphenate grass green in colour, 3-10 cm long and 1-2 cm wide.
 Flowers rose-purple, 10-15 mm in diameter, forming a dense spike 150-250 mm long.
 Fruits small capsules, 3-5 mm long.
 Seeds small, numerous.
 Flowering time: throughout summer.

 Native to Europe, Asia, Northern Africa and Australia.
 Invasive in Canada, U.S.A, South and West Africa.

 History in South Africa

 Purple loosestrife was introduced into South Africa either accidentally or for ornamental purposes.
 It has been recorded only in the Liesbeeck River in Cape Town.

 Environmental and economic impacts

 Purple loosestrife invades natural and disturbed wetlands, such as stream banks, lakeshores, marshes, fens, canals, reservoirs, and sub-irrigated pastures.
 Once the plant is established it can tolerate drier sites, posing a threat to agricultural lands and pastures and also quickly crowding out native vegetation.
 At high densities, purple loosestrife can create near-monocultures.

 Purple loosestrife spreads by seed.
 It may also spread vegetatively from root or stem segments.

 How to eradicate